Adaptive information-maximization encoding for ghost imaging--A general Bayesian framework under experimental physical constraints: Materials and Methods

 \subsection{Details for encoding optimization}

-The optimization of the objective function is formulated as a constrained problem and solved using Projected Gradient Descent (PGD), which alternates between gradient descent and projection of parameters onto the constraint domain.
-Specifically, during the gradient descent step, we employ the SGD optimizer with learning rates of~$1 \times 10^{9}$ and $1 \times 10^{5}$ for the mutual information and CRLB objective function, respectively.
-All other hyperparameters are set to the default values in PyTorch.
-To balance computational efficiency and estimation quality, we perform 100 PGD iterations per encoding optimization.
-All simulations are implemented in PyTorch 2.5.1 with CUDA 12.1 and executed on an NVIDIA GeForce RTX 3090 GPU.
-One epoch comprising both Bayesian filtering and encoding optimization takes approximately 0.2~s for a~$128 \times 128$ image.
+The encoding optimization problem is formulated as a constrained optimization task and solved using Projected Gradient Descent (PGD), which alternates between gra- dient descent updates and projection onto the feasible constraint set.
+During the gradient descent step, we employ the SGD optimizer with learning rates of~$1 \times 10^{9}$ and $1 \times 10^{5}$ for the mutual-information-based and CRB-based objectives, respectively.
+All remaining optimizer hyperparameters follow the default PyTorch configuration.
+To balance computational efficiency and estimation accuracy, each encoding optimization is performed using 100 PGD iterations.
+All numerical calculation are implemented in PyTorch 2.5.1 with CUDA 12.1 and executed on an NVIDIA GeForce RTX 3090 GPU.
+For a $128 \times 128$ image, one complete cycle consisting of Bayesian filtering and encoding optimization requires approximately 0.12 s.